Proving Tax Residency: Why You Need More Than Just Good Intentions

 You know where you’ve been and where you live.
 But can you prove tax residency and do it convincingly if the tax authorities ask?

-Tax enforcement has entered a new era that is defined by cross-border collaboration.
-Authorities aren’t just talking increasingly with each other, sharing information.
+At the same time, tax enforcement has entered a new era that is defined by cross-border collaboration.
+Authorities aren’t just talking to each other more; they’re sharing information.
 They also use AI tools to collect and cross-reference huge amounts of data.
-Today, being confident about your residency status is no longer the same as being able to defend it.

 Lifestyle vs. Legislation: Bridging the Compliance Gap